Five Reminders About Your Insurance Coverage

 If your home has damage, once it is safe, it is your responsibility to make sure that the damage is not made worse because you did not take action.
 As part of your claim, your insurance company will typically reimburse the expense of these temporary repairs—assuming the loss was caused by a covered peril—so keep all of your receipts.
 Before making any repairs, take photos of the damage.
 If you remove personal property from the home, do not dispose of it until an adjuster from your insurance company has reviewed it for your claim.
 Many policies include reimbursement for storage costs.

-You should have a copy of your policy or insurance card with your disaster preparation materials, but if you do not, an insurance company representative should be able to help you find this information.
+You should keep a copy of your policy or insurance card with your disaster preparation materials.
+An insurance company representative should also be able to help you find this information.

 For More Information